-The sale of the real estate comes at the end of the foreclosure process when the defaulting homeowner can’t repair his financial problems with the lender.
+A sheriff’s sale (or auction) comes at the end of the foreclosure process when the defaulting homeowner can’t repair his financial problems with the lender.
 About half of our states use the “judicial” process when foreclosing mortgages.

-This process starts with the mortgage document, a security device used to pledge the property as security against the loan.
+- This process starts with the mortgage document, a security device used to pledge the property as security against the loan.

-When a default occurs, the lender will attempt to end the homeowner’s rights of possession to the property.
+- When a default occurs, the lender will attempt to end the homeowner’s rights of possession to the property.
 The lender must file suit and prove in court that it has the right to sell the property to recover its loss by virtue of the default and as stipulated in the signed mortgage agreement.

-If awarded a final judgment from the court, the lender will proceed with the foreclosure and the property will be scheduled for sale.
+Foreclosure properties are sold at public auction under the direction of the court in the county where the property is located.
+The successful bidder becomes the new owner of the property.
+About 80 percent of the time the successful bidder is the lender, the original mortgage holder.
 Attorneys will be there to bid on the property for the lender.
 There will also be investors, onlookers and curiosity seekers observing the proceedings.
 Occasionally, a lienholder will appear trying to salvage what he can from his claim.
 Rare but certainly possible, the homeowner may show up to bid on his own property.

 need to find a pro for your Home Remodel?Find Pros